GaracktheMad/Memory-Manager/README.md

 3. Click the add button.
   * Processes added successfully will be displayed on the memory panel.
   * Unsuccessful processes will either display an error, or will appear on the waiting queue.
-  * The process will disappear from the waiting queue when added to memory successfully.
+  * The process will disappear from the waiting queue when added to memory successfully or when compaction is requested and space is available.

 ### Removing Processes:
 1. Select a Process already in memory.
 This will display the size of the process and enable the remove button.